JoeyStrandnes/Applied-IoT-1DT305/README.md

 #### Components description

 ###### 1: LOPY4 is a development board based on the ESP32 IoT SoC.
 The processor has a RF-core for WIFI and Bluetooth, two system cores (dual core) a Ultra Low Power (ULP) co-processor with access to the ADC, memory and other peripherals.
 LOPY4 also includes "external" RF circuits for LoRa and Sigfox.
-All of this is on a small dev board.
-The cost for the LOPY4 + antenna is ~44€, they were purchase at pycom.io.
+The components are all placed on a small dev board.
+The cost for the LOPY4 + antenna is ~44€, which were purchase at pycom.io.

 ###### 2: The Expansion board allows the user to program the LOPY4 and other PYCOM board.
 It also functions as a break out board for the processor modules.
-The cost for the expansion board is 16€, it was purchase at pycom.io.
+The cost for the expansion board is 16€, which was purchase at pycom.io.

 ###### 3: The MCP9700T is a analog temperature senor with built in linearization making it easy to work with.
 The out of the box accuracy is +-2 degrees Celsius but can easily be compensated down to +-0.5 degrees Celsius.
 The cost of the sensor is ~1.7 kr, I owned it prior to the project but it can be purchased at DigiKey, Mouser, Elfa and all other online resellers.

 ###### 4: The cables are meant to connect the external sensors to the dev board.
 They cost a few kr and can be purchased at most hobby stores.
+###### 4: The cables are meant to connect the external sensors to the dev board.
+They cost a few kronor which can be purchased at most hobby stores.

 #### Optional components

 ###### 1: LoRa gateway functions as a router for LoRa and connects sensors via LoRa to the internet.
 The gateway I purchased is the Dragino LPS8 and costs ~900kr (Elfa).
-The gateway is a must have if you don't have coverage by the LoRa network/TTN.
+The gateway is a necessity if one lacks coverage from the LoRa network/TTN.

 ###### 2: 3D-Printed case, the case can be found in the project directory for this project and was designed in SolidWorks 2019.
 The case makes it easy to organize all the cables and gives the finished project a sleek design.
 The cost for the case is a few kr.
+###### 2: 3D-Printed case, the case can be found in this project directory and was designed in SolidWorks 2019.
+The case makes it easy to organize all the cables and gives the finished project a sleek design.
+The cost for the case is a few kronor.

 ###### 3: The battery allows you to operate the LOPY4 remotely without any external power.
-The batter can be purchased at most hobby shops for <100kr.
+The battery can be purchased at most hobby shops for <100kronor.